How To Store Coffee The Right Way

 However, you’ll find that the ideal taste and freshness is indeed within the first two weeks after roasting.

-Coffee Gator Stainless Steel Canister - Large 22oz, Gray Coffee Grounds and Beans Container with Date-Tracker, CO2-Release Valve, and Measuring Scoop - Ideal Coffee Lovers Gifts for Her
+Coffee Gator Stainless Steel Coffee Grounds and Beans Container Canister with Date-Tracker, CO2-Release Valve and Measuring Scoop - Large, 22oz, Gray

 The roasting process causes coffee beans undergo a process called degassing in which they slowly release carbon dioxide.
 Most craft coffee roasters pack their beans in a bag that has a little valve that lets air out but does not let any air in.